lipcseie/Data-Structures-and-Algorithms/README.md

 - Implementations of various data structures and algorithms in C#.
 - My notes and comments on each topic.
 - Challenges I've encountered and how I've overcome them.
+- xUnit tests for each data structure and algorithm to ensure correctness and performance.

 ## How to Navigate